BananaChad/beyond-software-list-typosfix/index.md

 ## Consoles (Homebrew)

 --Note: If you're going to watch an homebrew youtube tutorial, please watch an up-to-date one while reading a text based guide.
-Trust first the text based guide--
+Trust the text based guide first--

 ### Nintendo